FTP Client

 Connection Profiles

-- One-tap reconnect
+- One-tap reconnect from the saved-connections list

 Browsing and Transfers